-Creamy Balsamic Salad dressing.
-Refreshing, tangy, with a bit of sweet.
-Almost a honey dijon mustard dressing.
-But….not.
-This healthy salad dressing is gluten free when made as directed.
-Make this recipe as a dressing or dipping sauce for your fresh vegetables and salads.
-I love it with kale!
+This Creamy Balsamic Salad Dressing is refreshing and tangy with a bit of sweet.
+Similar to a honey dijon dressing, it is gluten free when made as directed.
+Perfect for all kinds of salads or as a light dipping sauce for your fresh vegetables, it is versatile and sure to become a favorite.

 Reader Testimony: Erica says “This dressing is so delicious!
 I’ve made similar dressings using mayonnaise.
 Your recipe tastes better and is healthier…win, win!
 Thank you.”

-While rummaging about in my old recipe book I found this treasure.
+While rummaging about in old recipe books I found this treasure.
 It came from my mother-in-law ages and ages ago.
-She makes the most fantastic, beautiful nutritious salads!
-It was from her I learned I could enjoy crunchy things, like walnuts, and creamy things, like feta cheese, in a gorgeous salad with a lovely, pretty, healthy dressing.
+She makes the most fantastic salads with nutritious add-ins like walnuts, feta cheese, dried cranberries, even fresh mandarins.
+Balsamic Dressings make the perfect finisher to cruciferous meals as they are light and creamy with a bright flavor.